Case Exam Format

 - List a minimum of 5 and a maximum of 8 rubrics that relate to these 7 symptoms or themes you have noted.
 You may choose to combine multiple rubrics on one line to be used as one rubric.
-Enter a rubric or rubric combination in each of the 5 lines below.
+Enter a rubric or rubric combination in each of the 5 lines provided.

 - List 3 remedies that you feel could be indicated in the case based on these symptoms/themes and rubrics.
 Write either the remedy name or the repertory abbreviation for each remedy here.